-You will also see an anesthesiologist.
+You will see an anesthesiologist.
 An anesthesiologist is a doctor who gives anesthetic to patients.
 Anesthetic is a medicine that produces total lack of feeling and consciousness; it makes you fall asleep during surgery.
 The anesthesiologist will talk with you about the type of anesthesia you will receive during surgery.
-He or she may also talk with you about the benefits of having anesthesia given through a catheter in your spine, called an epidural.
-An epidural may also be used to give pain medicine after the surgery.

-Tell your anesthesiologist about all of the medicines you take, including over-the counter medicines, supplements and vitamins.
+Tell your anesthesiologist about all of the medicines you take, including over-the-counter medicines, supplements and vitamins.

-If you take aspirin or anti-platelet medicines or blood thinners, please speak with the doctor or cardiologist (heart doctor) who prescribed this medicine before stopping it.
+If you have aspirin or anti-platelet medicines or blood thinners, please speak with the doctor or cardiologist (heart doctor) who prescribed this medicine before stopping it.
 Do not stop this medicine without supervision from your doctor.
 Stopping this medicine on your own can be dangerous.